Catheria29/Catheria29.github.io/_posts/2026-04-08-DecisionTreeRegression.md

 ## Overview
 A **Decision Tree Regressor** is a machine learning model that predicts continuous numerical values, such as prices, temperatures, or salaries.
 It works by learning simple decision rules from data features to build a flowchart-like tree structure.

-Think of it as a series of "yes-or-no" questions for your data.Each answer narrows down the possibilities—much like the game "20 Questions"—until a final numeric prediction is reached.
+Think of it as a series of "yes-or-no" questions for your data.Each answer narrows down the possibilities much like the game "20 Questions"until a final numeric prediction is reached.

 ## Tree Anatomy
 Every decision tree consists of four essential components: